 - A fourth or greater offense is charged as a first-degree misdemeanor.

 - Any case where the solicitor is aware of being infected by HIV or AIDS automatically elevates the charges to a felony.

 In most cases, solicitation of a prostitute in Pittsburgh will be restricted to a misdemeanor.
 However, the seriousness of the consequences will change based on the number of offenses the individual has been charged with.
 In addition to being charged with a felony if infected with HIV or AIDS, solicitation of a child can also result in a felony.

 The next question individuals often have is what consequences they can face as a result of these charges.
 The more times you are charged with this crime, the more serious the penalties become.
 According to Pennsylvania laws, a third degree misdemeanor of soliciting a prostitute can provide a sentence of up to one year in jail.
 Once individuals escalate to a second degree misdemeanor, they could be facing up to two years in jail.
 Finally, a first degree misdemeanor can result in up to five years in jail.
 When the case is treated as a felony, you could be facing up to seven years imprisonment.

-If you’re facing charges of soliciting a prostitute, it’s important to understand exactly what these charges mean and what you could be facing.
+If you’re facing charges of soliciting a prostitute in Pittsburgh, it’s important to understand exactly what these charges mean and what you could be facing.
 Despite the fact these charges come with relative minor consequences, it is still important to hire an experienced attorney to help you navigate your case and ensure you approach your case with the right tactic.
 Our attorneys will provide the guidance you need to plead your case and reduce the risk of being penalized with the maximum consequences.
 Contact our attorneys today for a free consultation of your legal rights